-In the meantime, make your mint & coriander mayonnaise relish.
+In the meantime, make your mint and coriander mayonnaise relish.
 Chop coriander (including the stalks) and mint (leaves only).
-Tip them into a pestle and mortar (we love this one here) or a food processor (here’s the one we recommend), add a tablespoon of lemon juice and a pinch of salt.
+Tip them into a pestle and mortar (we love this one here) or a food processor (here’s the one we use and recommend), and add a tablespoon of lemon juice and a pinch of salt.
 Then grind into a paste.
 Add this to your mayonnaise and mix in a tbsp of olive oil and a tbsp of water to loosen it a bit.
 Set aside until serving.

-Now peel and thinly slice your red onion.
+Peel and thinly slice your red onion.
 Put 1/4 of it aside for serving.
 Shred your lettuce for later as well.
 Deseed and slice your pepper.
 Finally, halve your cherry tomatoes.

 Fry 3/4 of the onion and all of the sliced pepper in a large pan with some oil.
 It should soften enough within 5 minutes, then add chicken strips and cook for another 6-7 minutes, or until chicken is fully cooked through.
 Finally, add the cherry tomato halves for the last minute of cooking.
 I love it when tomatoes soften just slightly, but still have all the juices when you bite into them.

-TIP: if your rotis or tortilla wraps become dry and brittle when bent, spray them with some water and pop in the microwave for 10-20 seconds.
+TIP: if your rotis or tortilla wraps become dry and brittle when bent, spray them with some water and pop them in the microwave for 10-20 seconds.
 They will become more flexible and easier to roll.